7 Most Common Criminal Offenses in the U.S. - Criminal Defense Attorney Ross Goodman

 This is a form of theft.
-What makes robbery different from other property crimes is that robbery victims are most likely to suffer actual injury or were threatened to be harmed.
+What makes robbery different from other property crimes is those robbery victims are most likely to suffer actual injury or were threatened to be harmed.
 (Source: FindLaw

 This involves involuntarily penetrating a victim’s vagina or anus (no matter how slight) with any body part or object.
 This also include forceful oral penetration of a sex organ to the victim without his/her consent.
 (Source: US Department of Justice)